chatchai-komrangded/ako2020-vpc-endpoints/build-ee-use1.md

 ```

-Using the Interface Endpoint policy template/example above, update the Interface Endpoint policy:
+Using the endpoint policy template/example above, update the endpoint policy:

 5. Refer to the collected output values from your CloudFormation.
 Copy/paste the value of the “RestrictedS3BucketName” output and use it to replace the value of examplerestrictedbucketname in the template/example above and save the custom policy.